falco81/ESP32S3_VirtualCDROM/README.md

 ## Overview

-The GoTek extension turns the ESP32-S3 into a USB floppy drive source for **GoTek hardware** (running stock or HxC firmware).
-The GoTek reads floppy disk images from the ESP32 as if it were a USB flash drive containing raw concatenated disk images.
+The GoTek extension turns the ESP32-S3 into a USB floppy drive source for GoTek hardware.
+The GoTek reads floppy disk images from the ESP32 as if it were a USB flash drive containing raw concatenated disk images at fixed LBA offsets.

-In addition to serving GoTek hardware, the single-slot mode allows **Windows direct access** to any individual floppy image as a standard USB disk (for reading, writing and browsing files).
+In addition to serving GoTek hardware, the single-slot mode allows Windows direct access to any individual floppy image as a standard USB disk for reading, writing and browsing files.

-The **mode is persistent** — stored in NVS flash.
-After setting GoTek mode via the web interface Config tab, the device starts in GoTek mode on every subsequent boot (including `gkBuildFS`, USB MSC init, and web server setup) until CD-ROM mode is restored.
+The mode is persistent — stored in NVS flash.
+After setting GoTek mode via the web interface Config tab, the device starts in GoTek mode on every subsequent boot until CD-ROM mode is restored.

+---

+## GoTek Hardware and Firmware Compatibility

+GoTek is the brand name of a widely sold floppy drive emulator.
+The same physical hardware is used with several different firmware variants, and they differ in how they read images from a USB source device.

+### FlashFloppy

+[FlashFloppy](https://github.com/keirf/flashfloppy) is open-source third-party firmware for GoTek hardware and is the most commonly used alternative firmware.
+In USB Host mode (FF.CFG `host = usb`) FlashFloppy reads images from a USB storage device using raw LBA access with a configurable stride.

+**This firmware was developed and tested against FlashFloppy.** The default stride of 3072 sectors was measured empirically on a GoTek running FlashFloppy with a standard PC floppy drive configuration (HD 1.44 MB).
+If your FlashFloppy configuration uses a different image size (e.g. Amiga DD, HD, or DMF extended), change `GK_SLOT_STRIDE` accordingly — see the stride table in the [Technical Notes](#technical-notes--how-gotek-raw-mode-works) section.

+### Stock GoTek firmware

+The stock firmware shipped on GoTek hardware reads images by filename from a FAT filesystem on the USB device.
+It does not use raw LBA access and is therefore **not compatible** with this firmware.
+If your GoTek is running stock firmware, replace it with FlashFloppy.

+### HxC firmware

+[HxC](https://hxc2001.com/floppy_drive_emulator/) is a commercial firmware for GoTek.
+In USB mode it reads images using a protocol similar to FlashFloppy raw LBA access.
+Compatibility with this firmware has not been verified; the stride value may differ.

+### Goex / other variants

+Other GoTek firmware variants have not been tested.
+If the GoTek reads slot 0 correctly but slot 1 appears blank or asks to format, the stride value does not match — see [Troubleshooting GoTek Mode](#troubleshooting-gotek-mode).

 ---